netlify/security-netlify-trivy/README.md

 github_repo_name: ${{ github.repository}}

+### Docker build arguments
+If your Container Image requires build arguments, you can add those to the GH Action workflow as necessary, using GH secrets where necessary.

 ## Example Usage
 First you must call the trivy action or get trivy directly and use it: